Raise a Little Hell

-"Raise a Little Hell" is a song by Canadian rock band Trooper, released in July 1978 as the lead single from their fourth studio album, Thick as Thieves.
+"Raise a Little Hell" is a song by Canadian rock band Trooper, released in July 1978 as the lead single from their album Thick as Thieves.
 It is the band's only US Billboard Hot 100 entry.
 Widely regarded as their signature and most popular song, the song has become a staple track of classic and arena rock, regularly being played in sport stadiums across Canada and the United States.

 In 2012, the song received a SOCAN Classic Award in recognition of 100,000 radio plays.

 Film and television

 The song appeared in the television series Call Me Fitz and Stranger Things; and the films Gutterball (2008), Drive Angry (2011) and Bandit (2022).

 Legacy

 "Raise a Little Hell" has become both a staple of classic rock radio stations and a popular sports anthem in Canada and the United States, most notably at National Hockey League and Major League Baseball games.
-CKKQ-FM "the Q" ranked the song at #10 on their list of "The 150 Best Canadian Songs".
+CKKQ-FM "the Q" ranked the song at #10 on its list of "The 150 Best Canadian Songs".

-During the Ottawa Senators' time at TD Place Arena, from 1992 to 1996, they used Raise a Little Hell as their goal song and continued to do so when they moved to the Palladium (now the Canadian Tire Centre) until the 2000s.
+From 1992 until the 2000s, the Ottawa Senators used "Raise a Little Hell" as its goal song.

 The song is briefly used in the first season of Stranger Things.
+In 2025 it was used in a lip sync competition on Canada's Drag Race season 6 between Paolo Perfección and Sami Landri.